NickleDave/nicholdav-info-jekyll/_pages/about.md

 Generally speaking, I do research in the areas of artificial intelligence, cognition, and neuroscience.

-## cognitive computational studies of visual search
+## computational modeling of visual search behavior
 During my post-doctoral fellowship at Emory University in Atlanta, Georgia, I worked with [Astrid Prinz](http://www.biology.emory.edu/research/Prinz/index.html) in the [Biology department](http://www.biology.emory.edu/), on brain-inspired algorithms for continual machine learning, as part of a [DARPA program](https://www.darpa.mil/news-events/2017-03-16).
+The Prinz lab provided neuroscience expertise for members of our team working on algorithms for goal-driven perception.
 My goal for this project was to understand visual search: how does our brain solve the problem of finding an object we're looking for?
 For more on this research, please see this section of my GitHub profile page: